openstack/manila/doc/source/devref/capabilities_and_extra_specs.rst

 Share Types
 -----------
-Refer to the Manila client command-line help for information on how to create a share type and set "extra-spec" key/value pairs for a share type.
+Refer to the manila client command-line help for information on how to create a share type and set "extra-spec" key/value pairs for a share type.

 Extra-Specs